emadklenka/marejs/README.md

 - 📄 Add pages in `pages/` folder
 - 🔌 Add APIs in `api/` folder
 - 🎨 Customize layouts in `_MainLayout.jsx`
-- 🛡️ Security is already enabled (WAF protects you)
+- 🛡️ Security available (enable WAF in .env when needed)

 **That's it!** No webpack config, no routing setup, no security configuration.
 Just code.